Mika88/Mika88.github.io/_posts/2019-10-20-custom_helper_methods_in_rails_-_why_and_when_to_use_them.markdown

 permalink:  custom_helper_methods_in_rails_-_why_and_when_to_use_them
 ---

-One of the reasons I wanted to write a bolg about helper methods in Rails is becouse while I was working on my Rails application, often times I would get confused about which methods should be created in the model, and which should be created as helper methods.
+One of the reasons I wanted to write a blog about helper methods in Rails is because while I was working on my Rails application, often times I would get confused about which methods should be created in the model, and which should be created as helper methods.
 So I wanted to share my thoughts about this issue and perhaps help someone else who is confused.

 **A refresher on MVC in Rails**